cemeyer/avr-emu/README.md

 [style(9)](http://www.freebsd.org/cgi/man.cgi?query=style&sektion=9).
 Style fix
 patches are welcome.

-Most of the emulator (including symbolic mode) lives in `main.c`.
+Most of the emulator lives in `main.c`.
 Most of the GDB remote stub lives in `gdbstub.c`.
-There are instruction emulation and symbolic mode optimization unit tests in `check_instr.c`.
+There are instruction emulation unit tests in `check_instr.c`.